 One of the things I’m often asked on the blog, when readers see me take off on a road trip for days or weeks at a time, is this: Who takes care of your garden when you’re away?

 The way we invest in and nurture our plants, they’re practically our babies.
 And since we can’t very well pack them up in the car, many of us feel tied to the responsibilities of caring for a vegetable garden the way we care for children or pets.

 But with careful planning, it is entirely possible to leave your garden for a week or more, guilt-free and stress-free, and actually come back to a garden that’s even bigger and better than you remembered.

 I count myself fairly lucky.
 I have trusted friends who are willing to house-sit, plant-sit, and chicken-sit.
 They know my house inside and out, and have free reign of the property while we’re gone, encouraged to pick as many vegetables and collect as many eggs as they can eat.

-This was all before we had an automated drip irrigation system in place, so believe me, if you’re still hand-watering a majority of your garden, you should only leave that task to a very good friend who will still like you when you come back from vacation, all glowing and smiling and breathlessly exclaiming, “So, how did it all go?!”
+This was all before we had an automated drip irrigation system in place, so believe me, if you’re still hand-watering the majority of your garden, you should only leave that task to a very close friend or family member who will still like you when you come back from vacation, all glowing and smiling and breathlessly exclaiming, “So, how did it all go?!”